 - Calibrate your hygrometer and test its accuracy annually

-- Avoid unnecessarily opening the humidor lid
+- Avoid unnecessarily opening the humidor lid when possible

-- Retain a monthly humidor maintenance regiment
+Retain a monthly humidor maintenance regimen

 Parting Puffs